-Elizabeth DeRuyck Aitkin County

-Community Corrections Director
+Aitkin County Community Corrections Director

-2016 HIGHLIGHTS
+HIGHLIGHTS

-Aitkin County is entering its first year as a stand-alone community corrections agency after a dissolution of a Joint Powers Agreement with Crow Wing and Morrison Counties.
-We are excited for this endeavor and look forward to advancing our programs for adult and juvenile clients under the single county structure.
+Aitkin County has completed its second year as a stand-alone community corrections agency after a dissolution of a Joint Powers Agreement with Crow Wing and Morrison counties.
+All Aitkin office staff were retained after the dissolution and we made a relatively seamless transition in services.
 We continue to participate in the Minnesota Association of Community Corrections Act Counties (MACCAC).
-Below are some of the highlights specific to Aitkin County for 2015.
+Below are some of the highlights specific to Aitkin County for 2018.

-Implementation of the MACCAC Quality Assurance Model
+MACCAC Quality Assurance Model

-Aitkin County Community Corrections is dedicated to improving and maintaining quality assurance regarding supervision and programing for offenders.
-The Corrections Department has adopted the MACCAC quality assurance model and continues much of the work that began under the Aitkin County Community Corrections structure.
+Aitkin County Community Corrections continues to be dedicated to improving and maintaining quality assurance regarding supervision and programing for offenders.
+We continue to work in maintaining the MACCAC quality assurance model.
 The model includes four phases, and includes the following five skills sets:

 - Professional alliance

-- · Risk assessments
+- Risk assessments

 - Cognitive interventions

 - Case planning

 - Motivational interviewing